Piaggio Ape: History and design

-After World War II, Italians could not afford personal transportation.
+After World War II, many Italians could not afford personal transportation.
 In 1947, aircraft designer Corradino D'Ascanio conceived a light and simple three-wheeled commercial vehicle, which found favor with Piaggio.
 The first model was a cabless adaptation of the company's two-wheel scooter, the Vespa, adding two rear wheels and a flat utility bed over the rear axle.

 Initial models featured 50 cc, 125 cc or 150 cc engines and, later, a 175 cc engine.
 By the time of the 1964 Ape D, a cab was added to protect the driver from the elements.

 With handlebar steering (a steering wheel became a later innovation), the original Ape was a single-seater that could provisionally accommodate two passengers of modest size.
 A door was provided on each side, to facilitate entry and exit.
 Performance was modest, suited to light delivery, with adequate torque for hills and a low top speed.
 On larger roads, Apes could be driven close to the curb to allow other vehicles to pass.